 Asparaginase erwinia chrysanthemi (recombinant)-rywn exposure-response relationships and the time course of pharmacodynamic response are unknown.

-The pharmacokinetic parameters of asparaginase erwinia chrysanthemi (recombinant)-rywn are presented based on serum asparaginase activity (SAA) following administration of the approved recommended dosage in pediatric and young adult patients (1 to 24 years), unless otherwise specified.
-The exposures for asparaginase erwinia chrysanthemi (recombinant)-rywn are summarized in Table 3.
-Asparaginase erwinia chrysanthemi (recombinant)-rywn maximum SAA (Cmax) and area under the SAA-time curve (AUC) increase proportionally over a dosage range from 12.5 to 50 mg/m² (0.5 to 2 times the approved recommended dose of 25 mg/m²).
+The pharmacokinetic parameters of asparaginase erwinia chrysanthemi (recombinant)-rywn are presented based on serum asparaginase activity (SAA) after administration of RYLAZE in pediatric and young adult patients with ALL or LBL, unless otherwise specified.
+Asparaginase erwinia chrysanthemi (recombinant)-rywn maximum SAA (Cmax) and area under the SAA-time curve (AUC) increase proportionally over a dosage range from 12.5 to 50 mg/m2 (0.25 to 1 times the maximum approved recommended dose of 50 mg/m2).
+The simulated exposures for asparaginase erwinia chrysanthemi (recombinant)-rywn after administration of the approved recommended dosages in a virtual population are summarized in Table 4.

-Table 3: RYLAZE Pharmacokinetic Parameters Based on SAA
+Table 4: Simulated RYLAZE Pharmacokinetic Parameters Based on SAA

-The median tmax of asparaginase erwinia chrysanthemi (recombinant)-rywn is 10 hours.
-The mean absolute bioavailability for IM administration is 37% in healthy subjects.
+The median (min, max) Tmax of asparaginase erwinia chrysanthemi (recombinant)-rywn after intramuscular administration is 12 (8, 24) hours.
+The mean absolute bioavailability after intramuscular administration is 37% in healthy subjects.

-The geometric mean (%CV) apparent volume of distribution of asparaginase erwinia chrysanthemi (recombinant)-rywn is 1.48 L/m² (49%).
+The geometric mean (%CV) volume of distribution of asparaginase erwinia chrysanthemi (recombinant)-rywn is 1.37 L/m2 (47%).

 Asparaginase erwinia chrysanthemi (recombinant)-rywn is expected to be metabolized into small peptides by catabolic pathways.